 Secondly, the rising Caesarean Section (CS) rate has become a concern across the board.
-IRCs fear there is an overall lack of instrumental delivery education within the specialty, thus doctors will turn to CS in the event of a complicated childbirth without considering instrumentally assisted birth.
+IRCs fear there is an overall lack of instrumental delivery education within the specialty, thus doctors will turn to CS in the event of complicated childbirth without considering instrumentally assisted birth.

 Post-partum haemorrhage (PPH), as a huge contributing factor of MM, was also identified as a health priority area.

 Many South Asian members have expressed their frustrations with their respective doctor referral systems, as they often lead to late diagnoses of gynaecological irregularities.